-So marketing executives, please be mindful that the whole lot of what can be measured and their metrics are diagnostic only diagnostic in nature.
+So digital marketers, please be mindful that the whole lot of what can be measured, along with their metrics and potential KPIs, are only diagnostic in nature.

 Share of Voice = how much you’re being seen vs. your competitors (this doesn’t matter if you’re not producing enough revenue)

 Brand Awareness = What percentage of people recognize who you are and what you do (this doesn’t matter if people aren’t buying from you)